Leo (comics): Female android Leo

-The female LMD version of Leo was created to look exactly like Tigra to infiltrate the West Coast Avengers alongside the second LMD of Sagittarius, who looked exactly like Hawkeye.
-The Sagittarius LMD was discovered by Mockingbird, who along with the help of this LMD version of Leo, was destroyed.
-Leo took part in destroying Sagittarius to maintain her cover.
-The real Tigra was sent to the Ankh dimension during this time.
-As the Zodiac LMD's had their final confrontation with West Coast Avengers, it was revealed that the female Leo had infiltrated the group.
-The male Leo LMD became enraged and attacked Scorpio who had created the duplicate.
-He destroyed Scorpio only to have the Zodiac key put him back together.
+The third Leo is an LMD who was created to resemble Tigra and infiltrate the West Coast Avengers alongside the second LMD of Sagittarius, who resembles Hawkeye.
+The Sagittarius LMD is discovered by Mockingbird, who along with the help of this LMD version of Leo, is destroyed.
+Leo takes part in destroying Sagittarius to maintain her cover.
+Leo is later transported to the Ankh dimension along with the other members of Zodiac, where she dies after running out of energy.

-Scorpio transported everyone to the Ankh dimension, hoping to gain an advantage.
-However, when the androids were in the other dimension, they ceased to function because each of them were aligned with a particular zodiacal energy, energy that did not exist in the other dimension.
-The Avengers found Hawkeye and Tigra had been sent to the same dimension and, reunited, the team was sent back to Earth by the Brotherhood.
-However, secretly the Brotherhood waited so that someday they could also send the Key to Earth again and create new conflicts for them.

 Ecliptic Leo

-Ecliptic Leo was a later addition to the Zodiac who resembled a humanoid lion.
+Leo is a later addition to Zodiac who resembled a humanoid lion.
 As mean, nasty, and brutal as the other Zodiac man-animals, Leo was also a boastful braggart, openly talking of the group’s plans.
-He accompanied Capricorn and Aries in the theft of Department H's super-organism.
-He was later killed with the rest of the Zodiac by Weapon X.
+He accompanies Capricorn and Aries in the theft of Department H's super-organism.
+Leo is later killed with the rest of Zodiac by Weapon X.

 Thanos' Leo

-The fifth Leo is an unnamed man who Thanos recruited to join his incarnation of the Zodiac.
-During a fight with Hulk, Leo died of a heart attack and Iron Man used the energy readings on Leo's suit to devise a way to shut down the special suits of the Zodiac members.
+The fifth Leo is an unnamed man who Thanos recruited to join his incarnation of Zodiac.
+During a fight with Hulk, Leo dies of a heart attack.
+Iron Man subsequently uses Leo's suit to devise a way to shut down the special suits of the other Zodiac members.